intentee/paddler.intentee.com/content/api/inference-service/continue-from-conversation-history.md

 #### `max_tokens`

 Maximum number of tokens to generate in the response.
-This is a hard limit, use it as a failsafe to prevent the model from generating too many tokens.
+This is a hard limit; use it as a failsafe to prevent the model from generating too many tokens.

 ## Response

 ### Success

-Stream of tokens in the reponse body.
+Stream of tokens in the response body.
 Each token is a JSON object:

 ```JSON
 {